featureform/featureform/docs/providers/spark.md

 Using Spark for computation, Featureform leverages EMR to compute user defined transformations and training sets.
 The user can author new tables and iterate through training sets sourced directly from S3 via the [Featureform CLI](getting-started/interact-with-the-cli.md).

-Features registered via the client can be materialized to an Inference Store (ex: [Redis](providers/redis.md)) for real-time feature serving.
+Features registered on the Spark Offline Store can be materialized to an Inference Store (ex: [Redis](providers/redis.md)) for real-time feature serving.

 #### Requirements
 * [AWS S3 Bucket](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs)